USA West Coast road trip: San Francisco to Las Vegas

 Day 1: Arrive in San Francisco

+On arrival, you'll make your own way into the city, where you will spend the next 2 nights exploring San Francisco.
 Flight time permitting, we recommend spending the afternoon exploring Union Square and Mission Street.
 It’s easy to walk around these areas, and they are perfect for a spot of shopping or sitting outside a café or bar and partaking in a bit of people watching.
 Soak in the atmosphere, enjoy the food, and get a feel for one of the USA’s best cities.

-Day 2: Free day in San Francisco
+Day 2: San Francisco

 You have the whole day to see as much as possible, so we recommend heading out early and filling up on pancakes; grab breakfast in one of the many cafes before ticking off the must-dos on your list – you’ve got one full day in San Fran so use it wisely!